-OVERVIEW: The Starr Foundation has focused on education since its founding in 1955.
-Most of its higher ed funding is directed at scholarship and exchange programs, but colleges and universities have received medical science grants through its Medicine and Healthcare program.
+OVERVIEW: Most of the Starr Foundation’s higher education funding is directed at scholarship and exchange programs, but colleges and universities have received medical science grants through its Medicine and Healthcare program.

-IP TAKE: The Starr Foundation is one of the largest private foundations in the United States, with assets of more than $1 billion, but does not accept unsolicited proposals or materials.
-Most of its grantees are either based in or otherwise serve communities in the New York City area, but universities around the country have received awards from this funder.
+IP TAKE: The Starr Foundation is one of the largest private foundations in the United States, with assets of more than $1 billion, but it does not accept unsolicited proposals or materials.
+Most of its grantees are either based in or otherwise serve communities in the New York City area, but past grantees include universities around the country.

-PROFILE: The Starr Foundation was founded by insurance entrepreneur Cornelius Vander Starr, who left his estate to the foundation after his passing in 1968.
-In addition to education, the foundation supports efforts in the areas of "medicine and healthcare, human needs, public policy, culture and the environment."
+PROFILE: The Starr Foundation was founded in 1955 by insurance entrepreneur Cornelius Vander Starr, who left his estate to the foundation after his passing in 1968.
+In addition to education, the foundation supports "medicine and healthcare, human needs, public policy, culture and the environment."

-Starr's primary higher ed focus is on scholarship organizations and postsecondary schools throughout the United States that offer Starr Foundation-supported scholarships, "need-based financial aid to students seeking to attend secondary and post-secondary schools," and a number of exchange programs that send U.S. students abroad and bring international students to the U.S.
+Starr's primary STEM education work prioritizes scholarship organizations and postsecondary schools throughout the United States that offer Starr Foundation-supported scholarships, "need-based financial aid to students seeking to attend secondary and post-secondary schools," and a number of exchange programs that send U.S. students abroad and bring international students to the U.S.

-While Starr's other programs (Culture and the Arts, Human Needs, Public Policy, and the Environment) do not appear to have attracted much STEM-related higher ed funding, its Medicine and Healthcare focus allocates “significant research grants and grants to assist in the provision of healthcare to under-served communities in New York City and overseas,” with a stated plan to focus increasingly on preventative healthcare going forward.
+While Starr's other programs (Culture and the Arts, Human Needs, Public Policy, and the Environment) have not attracted much STEM-related higher education funding, its Medicine and Healthcare focus allocates “significant research grants and grants to assist in the provision of healthcare to under-served communities in New York City and overseas,” with a stated plan to focus increasingly on preventative healthcare going forward.

-The most significant grants in this area include a recent $10 million award to support stem cell research at the University of Miami Medical School and a $6 million endowment for the creation of two professor positions in veterinary medicine at Cornell University.
+The most significant grants in this area include at $10 million award to support stem cell research at the University of Miami Medical School and a $6 million endowment for the creation of two professor positions in veterinary medicine at Cornell University.

-With these possibilities in mind, it is important to emphasize that Starr is no longer accepting unsolicited proposals—or any unsolicited materials, for that matter.
-Starr is also a fairly low-profile grantmaker,making for an uphill battle for first-time grantseekers.
+With these possibilities in mind, it is important to emphasize that Starr no longer accepts unsolicited proposals—or any unsolicited materials, for that matter.
+Starr is also a fairly low-profile grantmaker, which can prove challenging for new grantseekers.